bingyangchen/KM-software/System Design/System Design 101.md

 - Step 1.1 - 1.3: Producer writes data to the disk
 - Step 2: Consumer reads data without zero-copy

-    2.1 The data is loaded from disk to OS cache
+    - 2.1 The data is loaded from disk to OS cache

-    2.2 The data is copied from OS cache to Kafka application
+    - 2.2 The data is copied from OS cache to Kafka application

-    2.3 Kafka application copies the data into the socket buffer
+    - 2.3 Kafka application copies the data into the socket buffer

-    2.4 The data is copied from socket buffer to network card
+    - 2.4 The data is copied from socket buffer to network card

-    2.5 The network card sends data out to the consumer
+    - 2.5 The network card sends data out to the consumer
 - Step 3: Consumer reads data with zero-copy

-    3.1: The data is loaded from disk to OS cache
+    - 3.1: The data is loaded from disk to OS cache

-    3.2 OS cache directly copies the data to the network card via `sendfile()` command
+    - 3.2 OS cache directly copies the data to the network card via `sendfile()` command

-    3.3 The network card sends data out to the consumer
+    - 3.3 The network card sends data out to the consumer

 Zero copy is a shortcut to save the multiple data copies between application context and kernel context.

-# Payment systems
+# Payment Systems

-### How to learn payment systems?
+### How to Learn Payment Systems?

 ![[learn-payments.jpg]]